wbzyl/nosql-tutorial/lib/views/couchdb-views.markdown

       }
     }

-Jakie problemy może dawać takie podejście?
+Jakie problemy stwarza takie podejście?

 Aby dodać komentarz do posta, należy wykonać:

 1. pobrać dokument post z bloga-inline
 2. dodać nowy komentarz do struktury JSON
 3. umieścić uaktualniony dokument w bazie

-W jakim wypadku może to być problematyczne podejście?

-To też może być problemem:
 „Now if you have multiple client processes adding comments at roughly the same time, some of them will get a 409 Conflict error on step 3 (that's optimistic concurrency in action).”